-The 710-acre PCB-toxic landfill site is owned by CWM Chemical Services, LLC, a subsidiary of Waste Management, Inc. a $13 billion giant.
+The 710-acre PCB-toxic landfill site is owned by CWM Chemical Services, LLC, a subsidiary of Waste Management, Inc. a $15 billion corporate giant.
 CWM is located in the Towns of Lewiston and Porter, NY:

 – One mile from all public schools for both Towns

 – Two miles from the Niagara River